vidisha3095/CSS_MiniProject/README.md

-Certainly!
-Below is a suggested content for your README.txt file for the provided Python script for encrypting and decrypting images using Triple DES:

 Image Encryption and Decryption Using Triple DES

 This Python script allows you to encrypt and decrypt images using Triple DES (Data Encryption Standard).
 Triple DES is a symmetric encryption algorithm that applies the DES algorithm three times to each data block, increasing the key length and enhancing security.

 Requirements